LGBTQ rights in the United States: Gender-affirming care bans

 Gender-affirming care for minors has been available in the U.S. for more than a decade and is endorsed by major medical associations, but it has increasingly come under attack in many conservative legislatures.
+Of the approximately 1.6 million Americans who are transgender, about 300,000 are under the age of 18.
 According to the ACLU, in 2023 alone, over 500 anti-LGBTQ bills were submitted in the US, over 130 of which were about healthcare.
 Efforts to prohibit gender-affirming care for minors had begun several years earlier, but did not receive much attention from state legislatures until more recently.
 The conservative organization Do No Harm was influential in developing model legislation that appeared starting in 2022 in Arkansas, Florida, Iowa, Mississippi, Montana, New Hampshire, and West Virginia legislatures.

-On June 18, 2025, The US Supreme Court ruled in United States v.
-Skrmetti that bans on gender-affirming care for minors were constitutional.
+Many Democrat-controlled states have gone in the opposite direction and enacted laws protecting access to gender affirming care for minors and adults.
+These laws, often called "shield" laws, often explicitly combine protections for gender-affirming care and abortion and cover a variety of protections, including protecting both providers and patients from being punished, mandating insurance providers to cover the procedures, and acting as "sanctuary states" that protect patients traveling to the state from other states that have banned such treatments among other provisions.

+Bans on gender-affirming care have been criticized as governmental interference with the doctor–patient relationship, and taking away healthcare decisions from parents and families for their children.
+State level bans on gender-affirming care in the United States have led some families with transgender children to move out of their states.
+As of October 2023, approximately 105,200 transgender youth aged 13 to 17 lived in states where gender affirming care is banned for minors.
+However, around 26,000 of those youth are currently still able to access care in their state due to court orders that prohibit enforcement of the laws.
+Conversely, around 146,700 transgender youth live in states with shield laws.
+An analysis from KFF in late January 2024 estimated that 38% of trans youth between the ages of 13–17 in the United States lived in states with laws limiting youth access to gender-affirming care.

-In February 2024, the American Psychological Association approved a policy statement supporting unobstructed access to health care and evidence-based clinical care for transgender, gender-diverse, and nonbinary children, adolescents, and adults, as well as opposing state bans and policies intended to limit access to such care.
+The American Psychological Association approved a policy statement in February 2024 supporting unobstructed access to health care and evidence-based clinical care for transgender, gender-diverse, and nonbinary children, adolescents, and adults, as well as opposing state bans and policies intended to limit access to such care.